 Customer service is a common term we are all familiar with which means “one who aids or provides help to the purchaser of a good or service”.

 Customer service is seen in all industries and across all demographics.
-It is important because if the purchasers of our goods and services don’t feel like they are taken care of, they will soon find another organization that can and will take care of their needs.
+It is important because if the purchasers of our goods and services don’t feel like they are taken care of, they will soon find another organization that can, and will take care of their needs.

-Did you know that when someone has a bad experience they tell 10-15 people about it but when they have a good experience they may tell only 5 people?
+Did you know that when someone has a bad experience they tell 10-15 people about it, but when they have a good experience they may tell only 5 people?

-We have all heard the horror stories of a bad service experience and as with anything else, the more a story is told the more likely it is that the facts will get distorted (did you ever play telephone?).
-So by the time the story gets to the 10
+We have all heard the horror stories of a bad service experience, and as with anything else, the more often a story is told the more likely it is that the facts will get distorted (did you ever play telephone?).
+So by the time, the story gets to the 10

 A small percentage of customers are comfortable complaining when they have a bad experience, but those who are not, simply take their business elsewhere.

 As an example, I went to the same physician for years and years.

 Over time the service the office staff gave patients had gotten so bad that I decided to change doctors because I just didn’t want to deal with his office staff any longer.